flyteorg/flytesnacks/cookbook/integrations/kubernetes/kfmpi/README.rst

 MPI Operator
 ============

-.. tags:: Advanced, Integration, DistributedComputing, MachineLearning, KubernetesOperator
+.. tags:: Integration, DistributedComputing, MachineLearning, KubernetesOperator, Advanced

 The upcoming example shows how to use MPI in Horovod.